RetroPie/RetroPie-Docs/docs/Playstation-1.md

 * Navigate to the controls menu
 * Change Port # device from Standard to Analog

+### CD image not working?
+Try EBOOT

+Note that all the emulators accept `.pbp` files, which are EBOOT-format PlayStation executables.
+These are also known as PSX2PSP files, used to play PlayStation 1 games on the PSP.

+If a CD image such as `.iso` or `.bin/.cue` does not work, try converting it to `.pbp` with the **PSX2PSP v1.4.2** application for Windows.

+EBOOTs are also often smaller than CD images, so could be a good option if you're tight on space.

 ### Alternative BIOS files

 Add different bios' that you've tested and tell the community if it works or not.